 6. Dine in.
 Compared to home cooking, restaurant fare tends to be much higher in calories, fat, and salt.
 Master quick recipes and pack a lunch bag for work.
 However, when eating out look up the menu before you go to know what to order.
 Meanwhile, you stay easily focused on your eating habits.

 7. Rest and relax.
 Managing stress and sleeping well reduce hormones that signal your body to store fat.
 Stick to a consistent bedtime routine and find anxiety relief practices that work for you.
 Therefore, you will have less delays in losing weight.

 8. Be social.
 Make weight loss fun by inviting your family and friends to join you.
 Take cooking classes together and discuss your progress on social media.
 Support each other in developing healthy new habits.

 9. Move more.
 While your diet usually plays the major role, physical activity is important too.
 Staying strong and fit will lift your spirits and help you to lose weight safely.
 Most importantly, if you hit a plateau try changing the exercise that you are doing at the time.

 Maintaining a healthy weight will help you to feel more confident and lower your risk for many serious health issues, including diabetes and heart conditions.
-Transform your approach to dieting and join my mailing list and receive my Weight Loss motivation, “My Body Wants to Be Lean And Heathy” affirmations which can help to keep you motivated to lose weight.
+Transform your approach to dieting and join my mailing list and receive my weight loss motivation, “My Habits Assist Me In Achieving My Goals” affirmations on YouTube, which can help keep you motivated to lose weight.
 More importantly, these affirmations can help if you hit a plateau!